rink-no2/sports-ticker/README.md

 It's going to be crude, and eventually go on a raspberry pi and a monitor

 UPDATE 2019-07-31: This code currently works on a Windows platform and a Rasperian platform.
 Written in Python 3.
-No modules need to be download (ie. "import [module]" statement all currently work with standard Python installation)
+No modules need to be downloaded (ie. "import [module]" statements all currently work with standard Python installation)